“Where is Boy With Apple?“

 The Grand Budapest Hotel (2014) recounts the adventures of M. Gustave (Ralph Fiennes), a legendary concierge at a famous European hotel between the wars, and Zero Moustafa (Tony Revolori), the lobby boy who becomes his most trusted friend.

 Script to Screen is proud to present Wes Anderson’s film, The Grand Budapest Hotel, which won the 2015 Golden Globe for “Best Motion Picture, Musical or Comedy” and won four Academy Awards®.
-The event will start with viewing the movie the way it is supposed to be seen: on the big screen with every seat filled.
-Post screening, there will be a Q&A with the Oscar® Nominated Producer Jeremy Dawson and Oscar® Nominated Production Designer, Adam Stockhausen.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+The event began with viewing the movie the way it is supposed to be seen: on the big screen with every seat filled.
+Post screening, there was a Q&A with the Oscar® Nominated Producer Jeremy Dawson and Oscar® Nominated Production Designer, Adam Stockhausen.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Producer Jeremy Dawson